DavidWells/davidwells.io-v1/content/blog/2016-05-15-19-open-source-react-component-libraries-to-use-in-your-next-project.md

 But, sometimes **you just need to get shit done** and recreating the wheel isn't in scope.

-So, I've compiled a list of React Component UI libraries to jump start your UI.
+So, I've compiled a list of React Component UI libraries to jump-start your UI.

-These are can be combined, mixed and matched to create your UI pretty quickly.
+These can be combined, mixed, and matched to create your UI pretty quickly.

 I've also used many of these libraries as a reference point when implementing my own components.